Introduction to Chapel

 chpl --fast hello.chpl

 The flag --fast indicates the compiler to optimise the binary to run as fast as possible in the given architecture.
-The -o option tells Chapel what to call the final output program, in this case hello.o.
+By default, the compiler will produce a program with the same name as the source file.
+In our case, the program will be called hello.
+The -o option can be used to change the name of the generated binary.

 To run the code, you execute it as you would any other program: